K12Dynamics/D3/docs/features/data-explorer.md

 #### Edit

 The Edit option within the Modify section of the sidebar allows the user to change the configuration of the selected level.
-For example if the selected level is categorized by Campus Type, the user can click Edit to change this to Campus; this causes the current chart to be redrawn showing values for each campus, instead of each campus type.
+For example, if the selected level is categorized by Campus Type, the user can click Edit to change this to Campus; this causes the current chart to be redrawn showing values for each campus, instead of each campus type.
 For another example, consider the current chart is showing top 5 campuses for ADA; the user can change this to bottom 5 or 3 by clicking on Edit then changing the "Top n" settings.

 #### Sort By